CamachoDejay/Teaching-ImageJ-FIJI/NorMIC-20201/Day_2_Macro_recording/README.md

 * Alternatively, go to:

   * `File > New > Script`
-  * Change the language to imageJ macro via `Language > IJ1 Macro`
+  * Change the language to ImageJ macro via `Language > IJ1 Macro`
-  * Copy paste what you need from the recorder
+  * Copy-paste what you need from the recorder

 * In most cases, it is a good idea to always clean your ImageJ before you run commands, for example: